 - Don’t be a pushover (In a serious conflict, an ambassador puts his foot down…and so should you!)

 It’s Time to Set Some Limits!
 The Start of Discipline

-Think of setting boundaries as a way to support your child: You’re building guardrails to guide you’re her down the path of life.
+Think of setting boundaries as a way to support your child: You’re building guardrails to guide her down the path of life.
 Because you want her to succeed, your limits must be reasonable, and your rules should focus on behavior that needs to stop immediately.
 If you’re consistent, your toddler will soon go along with your demands.

 Discipline Is Just One Way of Teaching Right from Wrong

 I recommend using all the techniques in The Happiest Toddler on the Block to guide your child to good behavior.
 These methods include creating routines, using distraction and compromise, as well as my favorite little tricks—time-ins, gossiping, playing the boob and more.
 When it comes to discipline, you’ll want to pick your battles.

 I suggest reserving punishment for what I call red-light behavior.
 That’s when your child breaks the rules you’ve decided you won’t compromise on–when she’s doing something dangerous (running into the street), acting aggressive (hitting, biting, being cruel) or breaking an important family rule (no drawing on the walls).
 For such scenarios, the 3 methods below are very effective with older babies and toddlers:

 When to use it: In drama queen scenarios, e.g., when your child’s tears keep flowing because she has an audience, or when he continues a stubborn protest just because you’re watching.